rhu1/fgg/README.md

 * a Go workspace, at `$GOPATH`;
 * a `src` directory in the workspace.

-You will also need the ANTLR v4 runtime for Go; e.g., see "Installing ANLTR v4" in this [tutorial](https://blog.gopheracademy.com/advent-2017/parsing-with-antlr4-and-go/).
+You will also need the ANTLR v4 runtime for Go; e.g., see "Installing ANTLR v4" in this [tutorial](https://blog.gopheracademy.com/advent-2017/parsing-with-antlr4-and-go/).